jlcodingprojects/chainbots/README.md

 The key understanding is that it is not this way because the *end result* inherently requires it to be this way.
 It's like this as a side effect of the mechanisms by which is came to be.

 - The transport system does not have to be vascular, it does not require fluid dynamics and soft bodies.
 - The constituent parts to not need to be exceedingly complex state machines with the ability to morph into other machines.
-They simply have to lock into place at the right time.
+They simply have to lock into place at the right time
 - The source of energy does not need to be self contained in the blocks.
-We do not need to create a metabolism

 # What we DO need